aws-samples/data-and-ml-governance-workshop/module-3/sagemaker-projects-portfolio/README.md

 git push -u origin main
 ```

-Once it is pushed, let's go back to the CodeCommit repository we created earlier.
+Once it is pushed, let's go back to the GitHub repository we created earlier.
 Now it's no longer empty.
 Once the code is pushed to the code repository, it triggers the CodePipeline run to build and deploy artifacts to the Service Catalog.
 Click Pipelines -> Pipeline to check it out.
 You will see a pipeline named "cdk-service-catalog-pipeline".
 Click on the pipeline name to check out the steps of it.
 For more information, read [AWS CodePipeline](https://aws.amazon.com/codepipeline/?nc=sn&loc=1).

 ![CodePipeline](diagrams/setup-ml-engineering-service-catalog-portfolios/setup-ml-engineering-service-catalog-portfolios-7.png)